-If the user is willing to want to use a dataset not used yet, any action on it will start the metadata import wizard.
-The access is made by clicking the magnifier icon.
-As a first step, the user must insert some mandatory parameters to set the parser configuration.
+If you want to use a dataset not used yet, any action on it will start the metadata import wizard.
+You access it by clicking the magnifier icon.
+As a first step, you have to insert some mandatory parameters to set the parser configuration.

 As a second step the user have to specify how the dataset will appear and to check metadata.
 Be careful to choose the proper data type (String, Integer, Double) and field type (Measure, Attribute).
-After that, click on Next to see the validation results, confirm and finalize dataset import.
-Once completed the dataset importation, the selected dataset will appear in the DataSet tab too.
-These actions just listed on the dataset change for downloaded datasets.
-In particular use the eye-shaped icon to refresh the dataset or change metadata by repeating the download process and the magnifier icon to inquire it through the QbE interface.
+After that, click on Next to see the

-5.1.2 Models
+5.1.
+Basic Data Access 133